psnider/license-plate-game-aurelia/ReadMe.md

 # So, what about Aurelia?
 I really like the core idea of Aurelia: **Use standard HTML + JavaScript!**
-- HTML with binding to JavaScript class variables.
+- HTML with bindings to JavaScript class variables.
 - Plain JavaScript with decorators.

 No special languages required!
 Just standard HTML and standard JavaScript.
 No *.vue files, no *.jsx or *.tsx files.